bevyengine/rfcs/rfcs/41-ui-navigation.md

 Something that automates that could be a natural extension of the exposed API.
 It may also help end users go with the best design first.

-### User upheld invariants
+### Menu hierarchy invariants

-I think the most problematic aspect of this implementation is that we push on the user the responsibility of upholding invariants.
-This is not a safety issue, but it leads to panics.
-The invariants are:
-1. Never create a cycle of menu connections
-2. Each menu must at least have one contained `Focusable`

-The upside is that the invariants become only relevant if the user _opts into_ `MenuSetting`.
-Already, this is a choice made by the user, so they can be made aware of the requirements in the `MenuSetting` documentation.

-If the invariants are not upheld, the navigation system will simply panic.

-It may be possible to be resilient to the violation of the invariants, but I think it's better to panic, because violation will most likely come from misunderstanding how the navigation system work or programming errors.
+For menus to be optimally ergonomic to declare and use, we chose which `Focusable` is in a menu by looking at the bevy hierarchy.

+This has downsides, mainly, that the user can at any time completely change the
+hierarchy: despawn entities, change their parent, remove their parents etc.

+It is impossible to anticipate how the user will change the menu hierarchy, yet we rely on it.

+This problem only shows up when using menus, therefore, it will likely only be a concern for more complex games with navigable menus.

+In addition, because it's an _opt in_ feature, we can advertise the dangers of manipulating the hierarchy of menus in the documentation for the components and bundles used to create menus.

+The failure mods are unclear,
+the implementation might in fact be resilient to hierarchy changes.

 [mouse picking]: https://github.com/aevyrie/bevy_mod_picking/
 [`bevy-ui-navigation`]: https://github.com/nicopap/ui-navigation